Gawdl3y/asset-prefixer/README.md

     <link media="all" type="text/css" rel="stylesheet" href="//somecoolcdn.com/css/42.css">

 When using as a drop-in replacement (you replaced the HTML facade alias), you can use `HTML::style('css/42.css')` to get the same result.

+If you need to reference an asset with a full URL, you need to specify the final parameter for the script/style/image call to be `false`.
+Example:

+    {{ Asset::script('//ajax.googleapis.com/ajax/libs/jquery/1.11.0/jquery.min.js', array(), null, false) }}